 Sharing patient files through unique patient identification: the next challenge

-Merging healthcare organisations and integrated working across multiple care providers are just two scenarios whereby sharing medical information can lead to Patient identities duplications or clashes.
+Merging healthcare organisations and integrated working across multiple care providers are just two scenarios whereby sharing medical information can lead to patient identity duplications or clashes.
 To address this issue, hospital managers and IT departments can rely on highly powerful identity servers capable of merging identities.

-Why is identity-vigilance now part of quality criteria for healthcare facilities?
+Why is identity-vigilance now part of quality criteria for healthcare organisations?

 Many problems which arise in healthcare organisations today are due to identifying patients.

-This is common when patients have difficulty talking and no identification or patient records are available on admittance to Accident and Emergency – there can be confusion about double-barrelled first names or in increasingly-common cases of identity theft.
-In France, statistics show that 19% of medication errors and 1/3 of serious blood-related events to down to identity-vigilance errors.
+This is common when patients have difficulty talking, have no identification or because patient records are not available on admittance to Accident and Emergency – there can also be confusion about double-barrelled first names or in increasingly-common cases of identity theft.
+In France, statistics show that 19% of medication errors and 1/3 of serious blood-related events are down to identity-vigilance errors.
 They can have significant legal or economic repercussions on healthcare organisations.
 That is why the World Health Organisation (WHO) made this issue one of the nine criteria of patient safety as early as back in 2007.
-French guardianship followed suit in 2011 with the Digital Hospital Program and the French Haute Autorité de Santé made identification throughout patient treatment a criterion that must be met in the certification processes for healthcare organisations.
+French guardianship followed suit in 2011 with the Digital Hospital Program and the French Haute Autorité de Santé making identification throughout the patient treatment a criterion that must be met in the certification processes for healthcare organisations.

 Duplicate or clashing patient ID numbers